Pranay15702/SocialConnex/README.md

 Get ready to embark on a journey of discovery, inspiration, and friendship at SocialSphere.
 Let's make the world a better place—one connection at a time.
 Join us now! 🚀

-This project is created by reading a book wriiten by [Shama Hoque](https://github.com/shamahoque)
+This project is created by reading a book written by [Shama Hoque](https://github.com/shamahoque)

 https://github.com/Pranay15702/SocialConnex/assets/91537327/4719fb54-c39d-4a69-a0f3-f631f72f642f